cespare/tlist/README.md

 1. tlist is optimized for the single-person use case.
 The order of the list can be significant (it can represent a priority).
 2. tlist has a built-in notion of labels for each task.
 3. tlist can be used with a two-step workflow.
-Each new task is put into the "Unlabeled" category, and then later the unlabeled tasks may all be sorted at once.
+Each new task is put into the "Unsorted" category, and then later the unsorted tasks may all be sorted at once.

 Point #3 is why tlist is very efficient in my workflow.
 When a new task occurs to me, I can add it to my queue of new tasks with almost no overhead (this avoids interruping my current train of thought).
 Later, I can sort